Why Do I Get Heartburn Every Day? Understanding Chronic Acid Reflux

 There’s also silent reflux (LPR), which may not give the classic burn.
 People often notice a scratchy throat, chronic cough, or frequent throat clearing without even realizing it’s reflux.

-Why Does Heartburn Happen Every Day?
+Why Is My Heartburn Happening Every Single Day?

 Daily heartburn usually signals that the reflux isn’t just occasional, it’s chronic.
 The lower esophageal sphincter may be weak, or certain lifestyle and dietary habits keep triggering the episodes.
 Over time, repeated exposure of the esophagus to acid can cause inflammation, damage, or even complications like esophagitis or Barrett’s esophagus, which is why daily symptoms shouldn’t be ignored.